 Fear & Failure: The Ultimate Pep-talk Blog Series

-- 100 Submissions in 2018 – making a commitment to submit your work, get rejected, and do it all over again.
-(See also: our MAMMOTH list of writing competitions and opportunities to submit to in January.)
+- #Submit2019 – making a commitment to submit your work, get rejected, and do it all over again.
+(See also: our MAMMOTH list of writing competitions and opportunities to submit to each month.)

 - How To Cope With Rejection – when it inevitably rears its ugly head.

 - What To Do When Your Work-In-Progress Isn’t Working – ’cause sometimes you have to make that difficult decision to shelve or keep forging onward.

 - 5 Ways To Recover From A Knock-back – some handy tips on not letting rejection get you down and staying productive